drinkbeer/CodingQuestion/backtracking-combination-permutation-subset.md

 # Permutation

 Some key questions to ask?
 1. Is there any duplicates in the array?
+(1) No. Then no need sort, and dedup; (2) Yes.
+Then need sort, and dedup.
 2. Is the array sorted?
+No.
 3. Can we reuse the same number?
-(Not Applicable, you cannot reuse the same number in a Permutation)
+Not Applicable, you cannot reuse the same number in a Permutation.
+4. Is there negative element?
+Positive or negative element will not affect the result.

 Permutations : https://leetcode.com/problems/permutations/
 ```